 Treatments For Priapism

-Treatment options differ depending on
+Treatment options differ depending on whether you have low-flow or high-flow priapism.

 - For low-flow priapism, doctors may insert a syringe into your penis to remove excess blood from your penis, which relieves pain and stops involuntary erections.